 - Evidence of Enrollment Eligibility prior to the end of the 11-day count period - This may be evident on the daily attendance documentation, if it demonstrates that the student enrolled with the district before the end of the 11-day count period. - Daily Attendance (for the remainder of the 11-day count period), showing that the student established attendance with the district after the applicable count date, but before the end of the 11-day count period - Individual Student Schedule (as established prior to the end of the 11-day count period) - Evidence of Transfer Enrollment Exception - Within-District Transfers: - Enrollment history that includes enrollment and withdrawal dates for the current school year - Student schedules that were in place prior to and after the applicable count date (the schedule that was in place prior to the applicable count date should be used to determine funding eligibility) - Attendance documentation showing the student established attendance during the current school year, prior to the applicable count date, and resumed attendance within 30 days following the applicable count date.
+Attendance documentation is likely to be needed from both district schools.

+Within-State Transfers:

-Attendance documentation is likely to be needed from both district schools. - Within-State Transfers: - Documentation from the prior Colorado public school district showing that the student established attendance at the "sending district" prior to the applicable count date during the current school year, prior to transferring to the "receiving district"
+Documentation from the prior Colorado public school district showing that the student established attendance at the "sending district" prior to the applicable count date during the current school year, prior to transferring to the "receiving district"

-• Out-of-State Transfers:
+Out-of-State Transfers:

 - Documentation to support that the student moved to Colorado in the period beginning 30 days preceding the applicable count date through the last day of the 11-day count period from another state or country - For these students, the district should have in place a process for documenting when the student arrived in Colorado.
-The School Auditing Office has created a sample "Out of State Transfer Enrollment Eligibility" form that may be submitted to evidence this requirement has been met.